attilammagyar/ai-cat/README.md

-(`ai-cat` as in the name of the Unix/Linux tool [cat](https://en.wikipedia.org/wiki/Cat_%28Unix%29), because it _concatenates_ the AI's response to the end of the given conversation.)
+(`ai-cat` as in the name of the Unix/Linux tool [cat](https://en.wikipedia.org/wiki/Cat_%28Unix%29), because it _concatenates_ the AI's response to the end of a conversation.)

 Demo
 ----